 When visiting the website of Games for Business, the web server automatically logs the user's activity.
 Without this, we would not be able to ensure the proper functioning of the website and we would not be able to prevent any external attacks, therefore this kind of data processing is based on the legitimate interest of Games for Business.
 The log file is used for quality assurance; we do not link it with any other information as we do not intend to identify the user concerned.

-Google Analytics as an external service provider helps to independently measure the website hits and other web analytics data of the gamesforbusiness.com website.
+Google Analytics as an external service provider helps to independently measure the website hits and other web analytics data of the gamesforbusiness.com website and its subdomains.
 The data is recorded anonymously, Games for Business uses them for statistical purposes only and to optimize the operation of the site.
 For detailed information about the processing of measurement data, please visit: http://www.google.com/analytics.
 Web analytics data collection for such statistical purposes is a widespread practice that you consent to by visiting our website.

 A cookie is a small data file that our server sends to your web browser in order to provide a customized and high-quality service.
 If you return to our website, your browser will send the cookie back to our server and make it possible to create a connection between individual sessions.